sophon-crypto/fairstaking1kv/1kv-mst.md

 ## 1. Objective

-### 1.1 1KV plan could enahance the ecetralization of kusama/polkadot network
+### 1.1 1KV plan could enahance the decetralization of kusama/polkadot network

 As the value of Kusama/Polkadot increases, only a few people are able to afford the cost of maintaining their own validators without the help of big players.
 Today, an operator who wants to manage a Polkadot validator needs to own or attract more than 10M USD, which prevents individual operators from joining the community.
 The high cost of KSM/DOT will not only hurt decentralization but also reduce the overall activation of the system, such as voting, participating in proposals, speed of updating to the new version, etc.